The water is designated for drinking water, and swimming and water skiing aren’t allowed.

 Rainbow Trout Fishing

-In fact, both the California Department of Fish and Wildlife and Santa Barbara County typically get in on the act, making this one of the more generously stocked lakes within a reasonable drive of Los Angeles and other SoCal locales.
+In fact, the California Department of Fish and Wildlife has often joined Santa Barbara County in stocking the lake, making this one of the more generously stocked lakes within a reasonable drive of Los Angeles and other SoCal locales.

 During the cooler weather in late fall through early spring, you can catch trout fairly reliably in shallower water and from shore.